andymasteroffish/BoosterPackGenerator/booster_pack_gen_app/README.txt

 ALLOW_DUPLICATES : If set to “TRUE” a single pack can contain duplicates of the same card.
 If “FALSE”, each booster pack will contain only one of each card (assuming there are enough images in the source folder to do this).

 OUTPUT_FOLDER : The path to the folder on your computer that the resulting printouts should go to.
 If the folder does not exist, the app will create it.

+EXPORT_PDF : If set to "TRUE" a pdf of all of the pages will be saved in the output folder

+EXPORT_PNG : If set to "TRUE" each page will be saved as an individual png file in the output folder (EXPORT_PDF & EXPORT_PNG can both be set to true)

 SHOW_PACK_NUMBERS : If set to "TRUE" a small box will appear at the bottom left corner showing the number of this pack.
 Useful because packs may be spread across several sheets.